fecgov/openFEC/README.md

 We use git-flow for naming and versioning conventions.
 Both the API and web app are continuously deployed through Travis CI accordingly.

 #### Creating a new feature
-* Developer creates a feature branch
+* Developer creates a feature branch:
 ```
 git flow feature start my-feature
 ```